-Criminal prosecution - The CFS will work in partnership with NHSCFA, the police and/or the Crown Prosecution Service where necessary to bring a case to court against an alleged offender.
-Sentences can include, but are not limited to, community service, fines and imprisonment.
-The trust will actively publicise any criminal sanctions obtained, where appropriate, with a view to creating a deterrent effect.
+Criminal sanctions - The LCFS will work in partnership with NHSCFA, the police and/or the Crown Prosecution Service to bring a case to court against an alleged offender.
+Outcomes can range from a criminal conviction to fines and imprisonment.

 Disciplinary - Disciplinary procedures will be initiated where an employee is suspected of being involved in a fraudulent or illegal act.
 All disciplinary investigations will be carried out in accordance with the Trust's disciplinary policy.